kristinawright/group_09-1/README.md

 1. The [data](https://github.com/STAT547-UBC-2019-20/group_09/tree/master/data) folder contains all datasets used throughout the project.
 1. The [docs](https://github.com/STAT547-UBC-2019-20/group_09/tree/master/docs) folder contains all `*.Rmd` files used to create reports.
 1. The [images](https://github.com/STAT547-UBC-2019-20/group_09/tree/master/images) folder saves all images produced for the group project.
+1. The [scripts](https://github.com/STAT547-UBC-2019-20/group_09/tree/master/scripts) folder saves all `R` scripts (`*.r`) that are called when rendering the project.
+1. The [tests](https://github.com/STAT547-UBC-2019-20/group_09/tree/master/tests) folder contains all tests carried out, this includes `R` Markdown files used to create scripts.

 | Milestone | Due Date :date: | Report
 | :--: | ---- | :--------------: |